xleask/pytorch-pipeline/README.md

 # Base PyTorch Pipeline

-Base/example functionality for training and evaluation PyTorch models, supporting adversarial training and programmatic creation of model architectures for quick experimentation.
+Base/example functionality for training and evaluating PyTorch models, supporting adversarial training and programmatic creation of model architectures for quick experimentation.

 This pipeline is designed to be built upon for project-specific requirements.
 Please fork this repo for specific projects.